7bitcoder/7bitDI/Docs/getting-started.rst

 **There are a few ways of installation:**

 #.
-Using Cmake fetch content api - Option in progress
+Using Cmake fetch content api - Recommended
     Update CMakeLists.txt file with following code

     .. code-block:: Cmake